 - Feb.
 8-10, 2021, 9 a.m. - 5 p.m.

 - This free training is a prerequisite to volunteering with our program.
 As a volunteer conciliator, you will assist callers in understanding their issues, exploring options and developing strategies for problem resolution.
 In this training, you will learn conflict theory, advanced communication skills, negotiation, coaching, database usage and procedural tools.
 These skills are useful even if you don’t volunteer.

 - Registration forms will be made available soon.
 In the meantime, if you wish to learn more, please contact our program at BCRC@bellevuewa.gov.

 Volunteer In-service Schedule

-- Due to COVID-19, our training schedule for 2020 is in flux.
+- Due to COVID-19, our training schedule is in flux.
 We will update this page as more information becomes available.